 I figured I’d make a post about (hot) teas that I love.
 Some people I talk to call me a tea connoisseur.
 I tend to brush these comments off as I’m still learning.

-For hardware, I recommend an infuser with a very fine mesh.
+If you drink loose tea: For hardware, I recommend an infuser with a very fine mesh.
 It should also have plenty of room for the tea leaves to spread out as they brew.
 My favorite is the Hook Handle Tea Infuser & Dish Set from Forlife.
 The dish works as a resting spot for the infuser so you don’t have to worry about spills from the infuser.

 Also, keep in mind that different teas need different temperatures to brew.
 If you use too high of a temperature for brewing, you will burn the leaves and make the tea bitter.
 Black and Herbal can take boiling water temps (208-212 degrees Fahrenheit).
 Oolong is a medium boil (180-190 degrees Fahrenheit).
 White and green teas have to be hot but not boiling (170-185 degrees Fahrenheit).

 I’m caffeine sensitive, so, for the most part, I only go as far as green teas.
-I used to drink a bit of black tea, but sometimes lately it’s just too much for me.
+I used to drink a bit of black tea, but sometimes it’s just too much for me.

 I found these at a local convention.
 Lots of different kinds of loose teas.
 I’ve liked Blueberry Fusion, Moroccan Mint Green Tea, Spice Garden Rooibos, and White Chai.
 I haven’t dabbled as much as I would like with this company’s tea, but trust me there is a lot that they offer.